-ReeLives Infortainment was founded by Greta Goss, whose engagement with cinema began early and flourished when she studied film while earning her BA in English at Concordia University in Montreal.
-Later, while attaining her MAT in learning disabilities and English at Montclair State University, Greta was fueled by the idea of using feature films -- a multi-sensory experience with the ability to convey not just the passage of time, but different societal, cultural, and environmental perspectives -- to advocate human rights by promoting more awareness and understanding of human challenges.
+Always passionate about films, I studied them while earning a B.A. in English at Concordia University, Montreal.
+Years later, while completing graduate work in disabilities and English at Montclair State University, I was fueled by the idea that watching movies -- a multi-sensory experience with the ability to convey not just the passage of time, but different societal, cultural, and environmental perspectives -- was a subliminal way to increase the understanding of disabilities, disorders, diseases, and other human challenges.

 So I looked back at decades of films I’d viewed to identify those with challenges.
 I compared them to the aggregated, unreliable films identified by other sites.
 Then, after finding no comprehensive site with an ongoing, curated timeline of films from 1890 to current releases that categorized films my way, I launched www.reelives.com.